turian/parser-model/README.txt

 Little of this code is parser specific, it is mainly generic neural network code.

     desr.txt is a notepad of my results while experimenting with the DeSR parser.

+    hyperparameters.features.yaml and features/ are used for transforming the features, to include Brown clusters of word embeddings.

 This code relies upon Theano (http://pylearn.org/theano/)